Counseling and Clinical Psychology Doctoral Internship Advising & Coaching

 Why pay for advising services for internship applications?

 APAGS has shared its view on paying for match services – their answer is it’s “probably not” necessary, which I mostly agree with.
 There are many resources through APAGS and APPIC to support students in navigating the internship application process.
-I am also trying to contribute to the resource pool with the free information on my website and posts.
+I am also trying to contribute to the resource pool with the free information on the Psych Grad Corner website.

 However, I am also aware that not all students have access to hands-on support in their doctoral programs, and some of my former students encouraged me to offer my advising services more broadly (I have extensive experience working with the Palo Alto University Ph.D. program, which offers a unique individual internship advising program).
 You can think of this along the lines of psychotherapy to a certain extent – sometimes having information is sufficient to help you make change or know how to proceed; other times you may need interpersonal interactions and support to help you reflect, access a stronger sense of self, and address challenges that arise in the process.